 Wood or Natural Stone Flooring

-Natural wood flooring laid in a parquet or herringbone pattern was extremely popular in traditional French country homes, and continue to be a popular pick today.
-Aside from wood, limestone was a common flooring choice.
+Natural wood flooring laid in a parquet or herringbone pattern was extremely popular in traditional French country homes, and it continues to be a popular pick today.
+Aside from wood, limestone was also a common flooring choice.

 A Soothing, Neutral Color Palette